-I found some minor success already from SEO Affiliate Domination using the framework to sell health/wellness related products.
-I decided to document my journey because I'm a firm believer that money is a byproduct of solid insight and superior work.
-I think it's an essential lesson that I've learned on 2yrs into documenting it now.
+I found some minor success in my first 90 days from SEO Affiliate Domination using Greg’s framework to sell health/wellness related products.
+I decided to document my journey because I’m a firm believer that money is a byproduct of solid insight and superior work.
+I think it’s an essential lesson that I’ve learned on 3yrs into documenting it now.

-My next phase is in working with companies both as a consultant and full-time in PPC, content, and data.
-What that has looked like for me is Google Ads, Analytics, and Tag Manager all working in concert to put everything I've learned about research and traffic on steroids.
-I'm indeed in this for the long-haul and plan to push it to the limit and actually grow my knowledge outside of the foundation my friend and mentor Greg Jeffries provided.
+My next phase is in working with companies both as a consultant and full-time in SEO, PPC, and tracking and conversions.
+What that has looked like for me is Ahrefs, Google Ads, Analytics, Search Console and Tag Manager all working in concert to put everything I’ve learned about research and traffic on steroids.
+I’m indeed in this for the long-haul and plan to push it to the limit and actually grow my knowledge outside of the foundation my friend and mentor Greg Jeffries provided.
+I’m now in a unique position to have my day job pay for my affiliate journey and I couldn’t be more thankful.

 I worked in Finance before all this started.
-I've traded commodities in Houston and briefly in Austin.
-Just like you see in the movies, high-stress huge budgets, and busy trading floors.
+I’ve traded commodities in Houston and briefly in Austin.
+Just like you see in the movies, high-stress, huge budgets, bigger egos, and busy trading floors.

 It has been a great ride and I enjoy the ups-and-downs but… I got burned out.